pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 The trailer contains the same variable-length fields, however the following features prevent malleability:

 * The trailer contains a length field that covers the variable-length fields.
-* All octets used in UTF-ish encoding map to currently unassigned octet values.
+* All octets used in UTF-8ish encoding map to currently unassigned octet values.

-UTF-ish encodings are therefore safe in v6 signature packets.
+UTF-8ish encodings are therefore safe in v6 signature packets.

 ### Signature Subpackets